JackWagon R/C Warranty and Return Policy

 EX. “her hobbies are reading and gardening”

-Hobby products are complex, sold and used differently then other general consumer goods.
+Hobby products are complex and sophisticated, with a different purpose and used differently then other general consumer goods.
 It is a hobby item because the user does it for fun, and entertainment.
 There is no guaranty or implied level of service or satisfaction with hobby products.
 (You may or may not have fun.
 That’s up to you!)

 It is important to realize hobby R/C products are complex, high performance devices which require a high degree of user responsibility, direct user interaction, and user maintenance, and must be operated according to manufacturer’s instructions.
-These are very unlike ‘toys’ which is a different type of simpler and ‘safe’ consumer product.
+These are very unlike ‘toys’ which are a different type of producte, and a simpler and ‘safer’ consumer product.

-Please be aware, every manufacturer will generally repair merchandise, at the manufacturer’s discretion.
+Please be aware, every manufacturer will generally repair merchandise warrantable items, at the manufacturer’s discretion.
 There is no replacement or exchange, except at manufacturer’s sole, explicit discretion.

 An Example: a defective R/C vehicle may be repaired to manufacturer’s guidelines, at the manufacturer’s discretion, according to the manufacturer’s terms and will NOT be replaced unless specifically authorized by the manufacturer.
 (Which never happens.)